 As the largest rental car agency serving international travelers in North America, Alamo Car Rental focuses on major destination cities.
 Its 171 self-service kiosks in 63 U.S. locations streamline the rental process, resulting in an easy and hassle-free rental experience and improving check-out and check-in times.
 Alamo is owned by Enterprise.

-- Loyalty rewards: Customers who join the Alamo Insider program get an instant five percent discount off retail prices.
+Loyalty rewards: Customers who join the Alamo Insider program get an instant five percent discount off retail prices.

-- Prepay discounts: Pay for a rental car in advance at the time of booking and get an additional 10 percent off your rental.
+Prepay discounts: Pay for a rental car in advance at the time of booking and get an additional 10 percent off your rental.

-- Arrive and drive: Using the online check-in option, renters can fill out the form and go right to their rental car.
+Arrive and drive: Using the online check-in option, renters can fill out the form and go right to their rental car.

-- Wide vehicle selection: Choose from a large selection of makes and models, including electric cars and 15-passenger vans or cargo vans.
+Wide vehicle selection: Choose from a large selection of makes and models, including electric cars and 15-passenger vans or cargo vans.

-- Vacation in style: Car selection includes options like sports cars, luxury models and convertibles so drivers can make an impact when pulling up to the curb.
+Vacation in style: Car selection includes options like sports cars, luxury models and convertibles so drivers can make an impact when pulling up to the curb.

-- Best for Vacationers, business travelers, event planners, temporary workers, those with cars in repair and those who want a wide selection of vehicles.
+Best for: Vacationers, business travelers, event planners, temporary workers, those with cars in repair and those who want a wide selection of vehicles.

-Alamo Car Rental Profile
+Alamo Car Rental Company Information

 - Company Name: